 Sometimes it’s the small changes that can make the biggest difference.
 For small and mid-size businesses, this often plays out in how you handle one of the most important tasks of managing a company: the hiring process.
+There are many ways a small business can benefit from virtual assistance.

 Let’s be honest, finding a person who is not only qualified but also the best fit for your company’s needs and culture — and who is eager to accept the position at a compensation level that you both find agreeable — is not easy.
 Far from it.

-Much of the stress and difficulty in this process stems from the high stakes that come with mounting a search to fill a full-time, permanent position.
+Much of the stress and difficulty in this process stems from the high stakes that come with mounting a search to fill a full-time position.
 The last thing a business owner wants is to go through the considerable cost and time investment involved in hiring someone and have the process end with an ill-fitting hire.

 Fortunately, there is a more efficient alternative.
-Much of the risk and potential for missteps that can occur during a traditional hiring process are minimized or rendered moot through the use of virtual assistance.
+Much of the risk and potential for missteps that can occur during a traditional hiring process are minimized through the use of virtual assistance.
 This growing trend benefits businesses in ways that really matter, namely by preserving your bottom line and saving you time.

 Virtual assistance involves relying on skilled professionals who work remotely and, typically, on a freelance basis.
-This strategy enables businesses to quickly bolster the effectiveness of their workforce without sharply increasing their labor costs or going through a lengthy employee search.
+This strategy enables businesses to quickly bolster the effectiveness of their workforce without sharply increasing their labor costs.
+Or going through a lengthy employee search.

 Advances in technology are transforming how people communicate and collaborate on projects.
 Working with an employee who is in a different location is now a seamless and cost-effective option.
 One of the great benefits of virtual assistance is that the most qualified person for the job could be in another time zone, another country or across town and it doesn’t matter.

-Sites like Upwork are set up so that workers compete to bid on available jobs, often by agreeing to do the job for less pay or in less time than other applicants.
+Sites like Upwork are set up so that workers compete to bid on available jobs.
+Often by agreeing to do the job for less pay or in less time than other applicants.
 Some platforms also incorporate tools for employers to keep tabs on the progress the independent worker is making on their assigned task, tying pay to project milestones.

 FINSYNC’s virtual community of specialists provides businesses with unrivaled support for bookkeeping, accounting, human capital management, financial analysis and corporate strategy.
 Businesses can maximize their resources and support growth by tapping into this growing pool of virtual support professionals.